lumynou5/github-release-action/README.md

   The name of the Git tag.
 - `major-tag`
   The name of the Git tag of the major version.
+- `minor-tag`
+  The name of the Git tag of the minor version.
 - `html-url`
   The URL to the page of the GitHub release.
 - `upload-url`